macziatko/OpenDoorProject/HowToGuide.md

 <https://your-github-username.github.io/your-repo-name/> and it can take
 between 2--20 minutes for your course to show up for the first time.

-## Understanding the Course Template
+## Understanding the course template

 Once you've forked the course, you'll see the course's guts as a list of folders and file names.
 This list contains all of the learning content